 This idea that one hemisphere could be more responsible for a behavior than the other---and in this case that the left hemisphere was dominant when it came to language---was mostly foreign to neuroscientists before Broca (although not completely unheard of as it had previously been proposed by the physician Marc Dax).
 Many were hesitant to accept it.

 Left hemispheric dominance for language got some additional support, however, from the German physician Carl Wernicke in 1874.
 Wernicke reported that damage to a certain region in the left hemisphere often resulted in a speech deficit where patients were able to produce speech sounds that resembled fluent language, but actually were meaningless.
 These patients would string together incongruous syllables, neologisms, similar-sounding words substituted for one another, and so on, to produce speech that made little sense.
 Patients with this disorder, which would come to be known as Wernicke's aphasia, usually also suffer from a deficiency in their ability to understand language.
-You can see an example of Wernicke's aphasia in the video above.
+[Learn more about aphasia in this article.]

 Because Wernicke's area seemed to play an important role in language comprehension and the production of language that was intelligible, Wernicke proposed a model for language that involved both his area and Broca's area.
 Wernicke's area, according to this model, generates plans for meaningful speech.
 Broca's area, on the other hand, is responsible for taking these plans and generating the movements (e.g. of the tongue, mouth, etc.) required to turn them into vocalizations.
 To do so, Broca's area sends information about intended speech to the motor cortex, which then signals the muscles involved in speech production to create the vocalizations.
 Thus, according to this view, Wernicke's area makes sure that language makes sense, while Broca's area helps bring about the muscle movements necessary to actually produce the sounds.This model was later expanded upon by neurologist Norman Geschwind, and it eventually became known as the Wernicke-Geschwind model.